This Counseling Awareness Month, Learn How Counselors Can Help Clients

 The #MeToo movement has shed light on the prevalence of sexual assault and misconduct.
 Counselors can help you examine the aftermath of sexual assault or the sexual assault of friends and loved ones.

 Everybody deserves to feel safe.
-Counselors can help find ways to address bullying, which may involve exploring applicable laws related to bullying and cyberbullying.
+Counselors can help find ways to address bullying, which may involve exploring applicable laws External link related to bullying and cyberbullying.

 Self-esteem is how you feel about yourself — your body, your abilities, your image — and how you perceive yourself.
 Counselors can help you identify your strengths and appreciate your abilities.